Oscillatory spacelike singularities: The Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models: Introduction

-Asymptotic spatial locality, as regards generic spacelike singularities, suggests that an understanding of SH cosmologies is essential for \emph{inhomogeneous} cosmologies.
-The most general SH vacuum models are the Bianchi type $\mathrm{VIII}$, $\mathrm{IX}$ and $\mathrm{VI}_{-1/9}$ models, where the latter sometimes are referred to as the exceptional type~$\mathrm{VI}_h$ models since they have an extra degree of freedom due to a constraint degeneracy when $h=-1/9$, see~\cite[Page 123, case Bbii]{ellmac69}.
-In the Hubble-normalized orthonormal frame formalism, the Bianchi type $\mathrm{VIII}$, $\mathrm{IX}$ and $\mathrm{VI}_{-1/9}$ vacuum models possess four-dimensional state spaces and are expected to generically have initial oscillatory singularities, which is the main topic in this paper.
+Asymptotic spatial locality, as regards generic spacelike singularities, suggests that an understanding of spatially homogeneous (SH) cosmologies is essential for \emph{inhomogeneous} cosmologies.
+The most general SH vacuum models are the Bianchi type $\mathrm{VIII}$, $\mathrm{IX}$ and $\mathrm{VI}_{-1/9}$ models.
+In the Hubble- (i.e expansion-) normalized orthonormal frame formalism, see e.g.~\cite{waiell97}, the Bianchi type $\mathrm{VIII}$, $\mathrm{IX}$ and $\mathrm{VI}_{-1/9}$ vacuum models possess 4-dimensional state spaces and are expected to generically have initial oscillatory singularities.

 All Bianchi cosmologies, except Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$, have a $G_2$ symmetry subgroup with two commuting spacelike Killing vector fields.
-This $G_2$ symmetry group acts orthogonally transitively in all cases, except for the general type $\mathrm{VI}_{-1/9}$ models, which is due to their extra degree of freedom.
-As a consequence, the general vacuum type $\mathrm{VI}_{-1/9}$ models are the only SH models with a SH limit of the general \emph{inhomogeneous} vacuum models with a $G_2$ symmetry group.\footnote{The general $G_2$ models are a special case of inhomogeneous models without any symmetries when these models are expressed in an Iwasawa frame.
-The associated symmetry hierarchies were described in terms of invariant sets in the conformally Hubble-normalized Iwasawa frame approach given in~\cite{heietal09}; see also~\cite{dametal03} for the configuration space representation and description of cosmological billiards.} Since the general $G_2$ vacuum models are the simplest spatially inhomogeneous models that are expected to possess a spacelike initial singularity generically exhibiting the previous conjectures (i),(ii),(iii), addressing the general type $\mathrm{VI}_{-1/9}$ vacuum models is arguably the most natural next step toward a deeper understanding of generic spacelike singularities.
+This Abelian $G_2$ symmetry group acts orthogonally transitively in all cases, except for the general type $\mathrm{VI}_{-1/9}$ models.
+As a consequence, the general vacuum type $\mathrm{VI}_{-1/9}$ models are the only SH models with a SH limit of the general \emph{inhomogeneous} vacuum models with an Abelian $G_2$ symmetry group.\footnote{The general inhomogeneous Abelian $G_2$ models occur as a natural special case of inhomogeneous models without any symmetries when they are expressed in a spatial Iwasawa frame.
+The associated space-time symmetry hierarchies were described in terms of invariant sets in the conformally Hubble-normalized Iwasawa frame approach given in~\cite{heietal09}; see also~\cite{dametal03} for the configuration space representation and cosmological billiard description.} Since the general Abelian $G_2$ vacuum models are the simplest spatially inhomogeneous models that are expected to possess a spacelike initial singularity generically obeying the previous BKL conjectures (i), (ii), (iii), obtaining an understanding of the vacuum Bianchi type $\mathrm{VI}_{-1/9}$ models (rather than those of type $\mathrm{VIII}$ and $\mathrm{IX}$) is arguably the most natural next step toward a deeper understanding of generic spacelike oscillatory singularities.
+However, all proofs about SH oscillatory singularities have been obtained for Bianchi type $\mathrm{VIII}$ and $\mathrm{IX}$ and no analogous rigorous results are known for the much more complicated general Bianchi type $\mathrm{VI}_{-1/9}$ vacuum models.